vaibhavjain-dev/vaibhavjain-dev/README.md

 **Junior Associate**
 *Web3Samaj*
 *Mar 2024 - Present*
-As a Junior Associate, I am involved in developing and implementing innovative Web3 projects, participating in global hackathons, and collaborating with diverse individuals to bring their Web3 ideas to fruition.
-I take pride in empowering beginners and freshers to dive into Web3 development, helping them navigate this complex landscape.
+As a Junior Associate, I am involved in:

+- Developing and implementing innovative Web3 projects
+- Participating in global hackathons
+- Collaborating with diverse individuals to bring their Web3 ideas to life
+- Empowering beginners and freshers to dive into Web3 development

 ---

-### 📈 Learning Journey
+### 📈 My Learning Journey

 I am always on the lookout for new challenges and opportunities to learn.
 My current focus includes: